-- Standard media-Most standard (non-continuous) media uses an adhesive backing that sticks individual labels or a continuous length of labels to a liner. - Continuous roll media-Most continuous roll media is direct thermal media (similar to FAX paper) and is used for receipt or ticket style printing. - Linerless media-Linerless labels have an adhesive backing, but they are wound onto a core without a liner.
-The media typically is perforated and may have black marks on the bottom surface of the media to indicate label separations.
-The top surface of linerless media labels have a special coating that keeps the labels from sticking to each other.
-The printer must be equipped with a special Linerless option to be able to use linerless media to keep the media from sticking to the printer. - Tag stock-Tags are usually made from a heavy paper (up to 0.0075in./0.19mm thick).
+- Standard media-Most standard (non-continuous) media uses an adhesive backing that sticks individual labels or a continuous length of labels to a liner. - Continuous roll media-Most continuous roll media is direct thermal media (similar to FAX paper) and is used for receipt or ticket style printing. - Tag stock-Tags are usually made from a heavy paper (up to 0.0075in./0.19mm thick).
 Tag stock does not have adhesive or a liner, and it is typically perforated between tags.